interval1066/propertis/README.md

 Latest:
 "Value" class now returns a string property as a full string.
 Properties are retained after a write, I cleared the hashmap after a write for some reason.
+Needs much more intense threaded testing.